 What is nisab?

 Nisab is the minimum amount of wealth a Muslim must have—after calculating necessary expenses—to be eligible to contribute zakah.
-Nisab is equivalent to the value of three ounces of gold.
+Nisab is equivalent to the value of 3 ounces of gold.
 The nisab we’ve calculated for our zakah calculator is based on the most-recent report available to us (disclaimer: this number may change daily depending on fluctuations in the gold exchange rate).

 What is hawl?

 Hawl is defined as the completion period for a zakah asset, which is one lunar year.
 In other words, the wealth on which zakah should be paid must have been held for at least one full year.
 There are some forms of zakah that do not require hawl, such as for crops, when zakah should be paid at the time of the harvest.
 For clarification, it is recommended that you consult with your local imam or scholar.

-Who is obligated to pay zakah
+Who is obligated to pay zakah?

 Every adult Muslim who meets the requirements of nisab and hawl in a calendar year must pay zakah for that year.
 There are some conditions that may require others, a wali (guardian) of a minor for instance, to pay zakah too.
 As always, it is best to consult with your local imam or scholar for clarification.

 Must I have the intention to pay zakah for it to be accepted?